SebastianLeclerc/quic_experimental/README.md

 And setup MQTT over QUIC

-Pin container to core 1 and restart it: ```sudo docker update --cpuset-cpus="1" emqxQUIC && sudo docker restart emqxQUIC #Where emqxQUIC is the container name```
+Pin container to core 1 and restart it: ```sudo docker update --cpuset-cpus="1" emqxQUIC; sudo docker restart emqxQUIC #Where emqxQUIC is the container name```

 # Cloud
 Installed NanoSDK client github.com/emqx/NanoSDK